AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/configurable-product-swatches-not-displayed-as-crossed-out-when-out-of-stock.md

 ---
+description: This article provides a patch for the known Adobe Commerce 2.2.2 issue related to the configurable product swatches being out of stock not displayed as crossed out on the storefront.
+labels: 2.2.2,Magento Commerce,Magento Commerce Cloud,configurable,known issues,patch,troubleshooting,Adobe Commerce,on-premises,cloud infrastructure
 title: Configurable product swatches not displayed crossed out when out of stock
-labels: 2.2.2,Magento Commerce,Magento Commerce Cloud,configurable,known issues,patch,troubleshooting,Adobe Commerce,on-premises,cloud infrastructure
 ---

+# Configurable product swatches not displayed crossed out when out of stock

 This article provides a patch for the known Adobe Commerce 2.2.2 issue related to the configurable product swatches being out of stock not displayed as crossed out on the storefront.